+LEVELI This cour

-Course: French 800
+Course: French 800 be empha

-German 820
+German 820 throughou

-Spanish 840
+Spanish 840 to talk abo

-Credit: 1.0
+Credit: 1.0 weather, a

-Grade: 9, 10, 11, 12
+Grade: 9, 10, 11, 12 experienc

 Prerequisite: None

 Fee: \$4.00

+NCAA

-This course is for beginning language students.
-Speaking and listening in the target language will be emphasized.
+rse is for beginning language students.
+Speaking and listening in the target language will asized.
 Reading and writing skills are developed on a limited basis.
-Culture is integrated throughout each unit of study.
-In this level students will begin to develop proficiencies enabling them to talk about topics such as self, family, the city, leisure time activities, likes/dislikes, sports, food, the weather, and the geography of the countries where the language is spoken.
-Students gain computer experience in the target language.
+Culture is integrated but each unit of study.
+In this level students will begin to develop proficiencies enabling them pout topics such as self, family, the city, leisure time activities, likes/dislikes, sports, food, the and the geography of the countries where the language is spoken.
+Students gain computer ce in the target language.